| |

 promotional device to attract paid clients to our individual

-service -- and we anticipated to making access to parts of the
+service -- and we anticipate making access to parts of the

 -